joel84irish/ecs-assignment/README.md

 ## Advice & Tips �

 - This is just a simple app, you may use another app if you'd like.
 - Use best practices for your Terraform code.
 Use best practices for your container image.
-Use best practices for your CI/CD pipeline.
+Use best practices for your CI/CD pipeline.# app